NicholasLin718/Party-Planner/README.md

 <img src="Gifs/schedule.gif" style="height: auto; width: 1000px;"/>

 ### Schedule your event time
-Now that you have everyone's availabilities, it's time to schedule your event!
-Find a time slot where everyone (hopefully) is available and select it.
-The time is now updapted on the screen in real time!
+Now that you have everyone's availabilities, it's time to schedule your event.
+Find a time slot where everyone is (hopefully) available and select it.
+The time is now updated on the screen in real time.

 <img src="Gifs/scheduleTime.gif" style="height: auto; width: 1000px;"/>

 ### Distribute tasks
 In case you wish to delegate tasks amongst each other, Party Planner has you covered!
-It offers a priority-based task page where you can assign tasks to anyone, and it updates instantly!
+It offers a priority-based task page where you can assign tasks to anyone, and it updates instantly.
 You can also check off tasks or delete them as you please.

 <img src="Gifs/tasks.gif" style="height: auto; width: 1000px;"/>